 “Have you understood all this?”
 They answered, “Yes.”
 And he said to them, “Therefore every scribe who has been trained for the kingdom of heaven is like the master of a household who brings out of his treasure what is new and what is old.”
 (Matthew 13:31-33, 44-52)

 Treasures that are both new and old.
-It reminds me of a few months ago when I spoke about Jesus telling his disciples in Luke’s gospel to “carry a purse that will never wear out.”
-A perpetual purse, and like this purse, this treasure chest will never wear out.
-The treasures collected are valuable holding truths both new and old.
+It reminds me of a few months ago when we talked about Jesus telling his disciples to “carry a purse that will never wear out”.
+(Luke 12:33) “A perpetual purse” Like this purse this treasure chest will never wear out.
+The treasures collected are valuable, and they hold truths both new and old.

 I pray that the way I live my life will be a treasure to those I leave behind, an encouragement of both old and new treasures—both memories and experiences.
 What do you want on your headstone?
 How do you want to be remembered?
 Is it something valuable for someone else’s treasure chest?

-The kingdom of heaven parables are about a collection of good things, both old and new.
-Saints of old, like St. Peter, St. James, St. Andrew and St. Alban, and the living saints in the present.
-My brothers and sisters, you are the saints of God, some older and some younger.
-You are a living saint of the present day, treasured by God, and worth more than fine gold.
+The kingdom of heaven parables are about a collective of good things, both old and new.
+Saints of old, like St. Peter, St. James, St. Andrew and St. Alban, and the saints in the present.
+You, my brothers and sisters, are the saints of God, some older and some younger than others.
+You are one of those saints.
+You are a treasure of God, worth more than fine gold.